How to Travel With Just One Bag This Summer, According to Reddit

 Photo by DimaBerlin/Shutterstock

-While the internet can give you all the tips in the world, this is a decision that only you can make.
+While the internet can give you all the tips in the world, what luggage to buy for one-bag travel is a decision that only you can make.

 Either way, there are a couple of things to consider when choosing a single bag.
-Do you have a format preference—a backpack, duffle bag, or suitcase?
+Do you have a format preference: a backpack, a duffle bag, or a suitcase?
 If it’s the latter, is it important to you to have four wheels over two?
 Would you prefer a soft or hard shell?
-Regardless of what kind of bag, you should also consider which airlines you commonly fly.
-Are they ones with stringent baggage policies, or are they more generous with baggage weight?
+Regardless of what kind of bag you choose, consider which airlines you commonly fly.
+Do they have stringent baggage policies, or are they more generous with baggage weight?

 Here are some bag options frequently recommended by Redditors:

-• Duffel bags: Cotopaxi’s Allpa 70L Duffel Bag and Patagonia’s Black Hole Duffel Bag (which comes in 40L, 55L, 70L, and 100L) are perennial faves on the message board.
-The rugged bags are made of weather-resistant, recycled materials and can either be hand carried or worn like a backpack (the straps for either option are stowable and removable).
+Cotopaxi’s Allpa 70L Duffel Bag and Patagonia’s Black Hole Duffel Bag (which comes in 40L, 55L, 70L, and 100L) are perennial faves on the message board.
+The rugged bags are made of weather-resistant, recycled materials and can either be hand-carried or worn like a backpack (the straps for either option are stowable and removable).

-• Backpack: Scrolling through the subreddit, you’ll notice that backpacks are the preferred system for one-baggers.
+Scrolling through the subreddit, you’ll notice that backpacks are the preferred system for one-baggers.
 And there are so many choices.
 One that pops up frequently is the Bellroy Transit Backpack Plus because it meets carry-on restrictions, has a removable sternum strap and hideaway waist belt to take the strain off your shoulders, and boasts internal compression straps to reduce bulk.
-Another much-loved option is the Osprey Farpoint and Fairview family of travel packs.
-A zip-off day pack integrates seamlessly with all the bags for additional storage or just for toddling around town during the day.
+Other much-loved options include the Osprey Farpoint and Fairview family of travel packs and the 40L Tortuga Backpack.
 For those looking for a hybrid roller/backpack, the wheeled versions of these bags also have good reviews.
-For something smaller, Redditors also suggest Cotopaxi’s Allpa 35L Travel Pack because it’s lightweight and features a full-wrap zipper like a suitcase.
+For something smaller, Redditors suggest Cotopaxi’s Allpa 35L Travel Pack because it’s lightweight and features a full-wrap zipper like a suitcase or the 30L version of Tortuga’s bag.

 Keep these tips and tricks in mind while planning your one bag excursion.